carpentries/instructor-training/episodes/11-practice-teaching.md

 > This exercise should take about 10 minutes.
 {: .challenge}

-Now that you've had some practice observing teaching and giving feedback, let us practice with each other.
+Now that you have had some practice observing teaching and giving feedback, let us practice with each other.

 > ## Feedback on Yourself
 >